 Fundamentals in Cancer Research: Henrietta Lacks and HeLa Cells

 The HeLa cell line is perhaps the most well-known, well-studied and among the most commonly used cell lines in medical research, having facilitated many medical breakthroughs.
-Despite being a cancer cell line, it is used in many different biomedical research areas owing to the cells’ ability to rapidly proliferate.
+Although a cancer cell line, it is used in many different biomedical research areas owing to the cells’ ability to rapidly proliferate.

 Having become a staple in research labs, HeLa cells have been in use for over 60 years, having been used in the development of the first live polio vaccine, drugs for treating herpes, Parkinson’s and leukemia, as well as in AIDS research and determining the long-term effects of radiation.